skr31/SONiC/doc/nvidia_component_listing_hld.md

 ## Manual Tests
 We will conduct the following manual tests:
-- Install image and check if the file was created correctly
+- Install image and check if the file was created correctly.
-- Restart switch and check that the file is still correct
+- Restart switch and check that the file is still correct.
-- Change a component, restart and check that the file was updated
+- Change a component, restart and check that the file was updated.

 # Documentation
 We will update the user manual.